 '''

 Copyright (C) 2003 by Intevation GmbH

 Authors:

 Jan-Oliver Wagner <jan@intevation.de>

-#

-This program is free software under the GPL (>=v2)
+\# This program is free software under the GPL (>=v2)

 Read the file COPYING coming with Thuban for details.

-. . .
+....

 Extend Thuban with a sample Hello World to demonstrate simple

 extensions.

 . . .

-version = '$Revision: 1.20 $'
+version = '$Revision: 1.23 $'

 use () already now for all strings that may later be translated

 from Thuban import

 Thuban has named commands which can be registered in the central

 instance registry.

 from Thuban.UI.command import registry, Command

 The instance of the main menu of the Thuban application

 See Thuban/UI/menu.py for the API of the Menu class

 from Thuban.UI.mainwindow import main_menu

 def hello_world_dialog(context):

 """Just raise a simple dialog to greet the world.

 context -- The Thuban context.

-....
+. . .

 context.mainwindow.RunMessageBox(('Hello World'), ('Hello World!'))

+create a new command and register it

+registry.Add(Command('hello_world', ('Hello World'), hello_world_dialog,

+helptext = ('Welcome everyone on this planet')))

+find the extensions menu (create it anew if not found)

+extensions_menu = main_menu.find_menu('extensions')

+if extensions_menu is None:

+extensions_menu = main_menu.InsertMenu('extensions', ('E&xtensions'))

+finally bind the new command with an entry in the extensions menu

 '''

-finally bind the new command with an entry in the extensions menu extensions\menu.InsertItem('hello\world')